Information Technology Schools in Minnesota

 This public college charges it's students an average net price of $13,527.
 Students enjoy a student to faculty ratio of 22 to 1.
 77% of students are awarded financial aid at this school.

-An average student at Rasmussen College - Minnesota will pay a net price of $17,114.
+The 7.30% student loan default rate is lower than average.
 Graduates earn an average $27,500 after graduation.
 Students enjoy a student to faculty ratio of 16 to 1.

 Information Technology Careers in MN